Filthy Lucre

 Part of all you earn is yours to keep. — The Richest Man in Babylon

-(The book The Richest Man in Babylon, was originally written as a series of pamphlets around the early 1900s.
+(The book, The Richest Man in Babylon, was originally written as a series of pamphlets around the early 1900’s.
 Bankers had them written to encourage people to save their money.
 The pamphlets were eventually combined into a book)

 While my wife and I were watching TV the other night and visiting about this book, a commercial came on advertising a TV show called: BLOOD AND OIL.
-The tag line at the end of the commercial was:
+The tag line at the end of the commercial was: “Sometimes you have to play dirty to get filthy rich.”

 To get a better understanding of prosperity from the Bible’s point of view, we need to look at where this idea of filthy rich or the idea of money being filthy came from.